scottaohara/accessibility_interview_questions/README.md

 - Name some ways responsive/mobile first design can affect accessibility.
 - What are some user experience (UX) concerns to be aware of when using iconography in user interfaces (UI)?
 - What assistive technologies (ATs) are you familiar with (desktop + mobile)?
     + What do you feel is your skill level with these AT(s)?
-- Describe the purpose of heading and header elements, and how they are useful in websites and web applications.
 - What are skip links?
     + What benefit(s) do they provide?
     + What are some of their limitations?
 - What are some of the tools available to test the accessibility of a website or web application?
+- What is WCAG?
+    + What are the differences between A, AA, and AAA compliance?
 - How can using plain language benefit the accessibility of a project?
 - Describe appropriate instances to use a link, vs a generic button, vs a submit button.
 - Describe ways to indicate an element or component's state that aren't entirely reliant on visuals.
 - How can carousels be problematic for users with disabilities?
-- What are some design considerations for supporting text resize/zoom on web?
-Mobile apps?
-- In what ways can the CSS `display` property affect the accessibility of elements within a document?
-- What is the difference between `legend` and `label` elements?
-- What is the purpose of the `alt` attribute for images?
-    + Can you describe the effect of an empty `alt`, or the lack of the attribute, on an image?
-    + In what instances might an empty `alt` or no `alt` be appropriate?
-    + How might alternative text for an image vary, depending on the context the image is used in?
-    + Since `svg`s don't accept the `alt` attribute, how can one provide alternative text for these graphics?
-    + Do you need to supply an image an `alt` attribute if used witin a `figure` with a `figcaption`?
 - How would you convince your Manager to allocate some funds to do an accessibility external audit?
 - Describe a situation where a coworker may have been resistant to accessibility or inclusive design best practices.
     + How were you able to work with them to mitigate such issues?